-Glucosamine is a popular supplements for the management of the symptoms of osteoarthritis.

-a degenerative joint disease and is characterised by a degeneration of cartilage in the joints.
+Glucosamine is a popular supplement for the management of the symptoms of mild osteoarthritis.
+Osteoarthritis a degenerative joint disease and is characterised by a degeneration of cartilage in the joints.

 It is primarily a disease of ageing, and the main symptoms include: pain, stiffness, limitation of movement and swelling.

 How does glucosamine work?

-Plus, it plays a role in producing the other components of joint tissue such as tendons and synovial fluid.
+Plus, it plays a role in producing other components of joint tissue, including tendons and synovial fluid.

 It may also stimulate the production of something called hyaluronic acid, which helps the synovial fluid in the joint capsule to lubricate and act like a shock absorber.